 Design

-A Life on the Edge is a linear based outdoor Cyberpunk LARP with a degree of tactical combat and very light practical skill checks, run at outdoor venues.
+'Cyberpunk: A Life on the Edge' is a linear based outdoor Cyberpunk LARP with a degree of tactical combat and very light practical skill checks, run at outdoor venues.

 The setting is a mashup of the classic Cyberpunk fiction, the Cyberpunk 2.0.2.0 tabletop RPG, Cyberpunk Red and the Cyberpunk 2077 video game.

-Some of the concepts, equipment and corporations might have the same names but they're not guaranteed to be like they are in other media: we're doing our own pastiche of it for our own entertainment.
+Some of the concepts, equipment and corporations might have the same names but they're not guaranteed to be like they are in other media: we're doing our own pastiche of it for our own entertainment and bearing in mind what is practical at grassroots LARP.

 What's a 'linear'?

 Linears are self-contained short 'missions' that head out from a central location, interact with some crew/NPC characters, the site itself and maybe a puzzle or clue based task.
-Afterwards you return to the central location, in this case The Cybar.
+Afterwards you return to the central location, in this case usually the Cybar.

 Once you're on a linear then the various site locations will 'fill in' for the locations related to the mission.